yzh44yzh/objc-to-bert/README.md

-## Objective C to Binary Erlang Term (BERT) serialization and deserialization library
+Objective C to Binary Erlang Term (BERT) serialization and deserialization library from [dieselpuppet.com](http://dieselpuppet.com/).

 Library can be used to build Objective C iOS/MacOS client which need to communicate with Erlang based server (or any BERT server).